brendandburns/vs-docker/README.md

 ### Workspace settings
    * `vsdocker.registry`: The registry for images that are built.
 Default is Docker Hub.
+   * `vsdocker.imageUser`: The user to use for image build/run/push.
+Default is empty.
    * `vsdocker.imageName`: The name of the image to build/run/push.
 Default is the current root directory for the workspace.
    * `vsdocker.imageVersion`: The version of the image to build/run/push.
 Default is the current git commit (+ `-dirty` if there are uncommited changes).
 If the workspace is not under git, then `latest` is used.